-Provident Fund has been long considered as a long-term savings option for good rate of return ( 2016-17 rate of 8.65%)and tax-exempt nature.
-The drawback was red tape in case of withdrawals, transfers, a settlement on retirement etc. It is a cumbersome exercise of authentication, certification, attestation of documents for claiming employee ’s money back from PF.
-The Dept is now actively working on removing the bottlenecks and bureaucracy on withdrawal, transfer, settlement etc. to make PF a more attractive option for saving.
+Provident Fund has been long considered as a long-term savings option for a good rate of return ( 2016-17 rate of 8.65%)and tax-exempt nature.
+The drawback was red tape in case of withdrawals, transfers, a settlement on retirement, etc. It is a cumbersome exercise of authentication, certification, attestation of documents for claiming employee ’s money back from PF.
+The Dept is now actively working on removing the bottlenecks and bureaucracy on withdrawal, transfer, settlement, etc. to make PF a more attractive option for saving.
 This is evident from the recent amendments and introduction of digital forms without employer attestation and relying increasingly on employee honor and trust.

 In this direction on 25th April 2017, Ministry for Labour and Employment has amended the Employee Provident Fund Act 1952 under the clause 68-J & 68-N to do away with the requirement of submission of Doctor’s certificate for treatment of illness and purchasing of medical equipment in case of physical disabilities.

 Now the employees can withdraw PF Amount for Medical treatment and purchase of medical equipment by using composite form along with self-declaration subject to member’s basic wages and dearness allowance for six months or his own share of contributions with interest thereon or the cost of the equipment, whichever is lower.
 In other words, @ 12% rate of contribution from an employee, it is approximately 4 years contribution that is allowed to be withdrawn.
 However, this facility can be obtained only after 5 years of continuous service.